 I have also practiced in the New Mexico Court of Appeals, New Mexico Supreme Court, and the United States Court of Appeals for the Tenth Circuit.

-Sample areas of civil litigation and “pre-litigation” dispute-resolution efforts have included representation of commercial landlords, commercial tenants, home purchasers, and parties to other types of contracts.
+Sample areas of civil litigation and “pre-litigation” dispute-resolution efforts have included representation of commercial landlords, commercial tenants, commercial suppliers/vendors, home purchasers, and parties to other types of contracts.

 Creditor Representation